sirkaushalkumar/node/README.md

     - What is `this` used for in a class
     - How is the value of `this` determined in a function?

+- Uncontrolled element offers many advantages.
+Say for example one wishes to get the value of the input.
+In that case, the user will have to reach out to html body, get to the DOM element and retrieve the value from in there.
+Well there was a very small duration when the React was aware what the input was, but that was only when user typed in the input and our callback was invoked.

 - Consider a component.
 It has different properties like state, render, onFormSubmit inside of the component.
 - This a keyword that references back to the class itself.